 - Use call-to-action buttons (four options available) that make it easy for people to get directions to your local business, call you, send you a private message, or learn more about your business on your blog or website.

-Tips for using local awareness ads to bolster traffic on Small Business Saturday
+Tips for using local awareness ads to bolster local holiday shopping traffic

-What are you waiting for?
-Use these tips to bring more customers through your doors on Small Business Saturday:
+Use these tips to bring more customers through your doors during the holiday shopping season: